 What Are The Benefits of Getting a Hot Stone Massage?

 The benefits of massage therapy in general are plentiful.
-There’s evidence showing that it may reduce Complementary Therapies in Clinical Practice “Effect of massage therapy on pain, anxiety, relaxation, and tension after colorectal surgery: A randomized study” View Source and Perceptual and Motor Skills “Massage therapy as a workplace intervention for reduction of stress” View Source and improve sleep.
-There’s limited research on how massage therapy can boost immunity, Journal of Clinical Rheumatology “Fibromyalgia Pain and Substance P Decrease and Sleep Improves After Massage Therapy” View Source , and Journal of Pain and Symptom Management “Massage therapy for symptom control: outcome study at a major cancer center” View Source .
+There’s evidence showing that it may reduce anxiety Complementary Therapies in Clinical Practice “Effect of massage therapy on pain, anxiety, relaxation, and tension after colorectal surgery: A randomized study” View Source and stress Perceptual and Motor Skills “Massage therapy as a workplace intervention for reduction of stress” View Source and improve sleep.
+There’s limited research on how massage therapy can boost immunity, relieve symptoms of autoimmune diseases Journal of Clinical Rheumatology “Fibromyalgia Pain and Substance P Decrease and Sleep Improves After Massage Therapy” View Source , and help minimize some cancer symptoms Journal of Pain and Symptom Management “Massage therapy for symptom control: outcome study at a major cancer center” View Source .